scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 Optimus Prime is getting tired of the nested for comprehensions in his neural matrix.
-Help him be rewriting `Response` using a monad transformer.
+Help him by rewriting `Response` using a monad transformer.

 <div class="solution">
 This is a relatively simple combination.